-In this short video, I display a Child Support Guidelines Worksheet and walk through – part by part – what the various numbers mean and how they impact the calculation.
+In this short video, I display a Child Support Guidelines Worksheet and walkthrough – part by part – what the various numbers mean and how they impact the calculation.

-I have many other F.A.Q. videos that offer a more in depth discussion of child support, income, and deductions.
+I have many other F.A.Q. videos that offer a more in-depth discussion of child support, income, and deductions.

 Transcript of Video:

 I’m going to walk through what all these numbers mean in a Child Support Guidelines Worksheet.
-Hopefully so you can better understand what is going on here.
+Hopefully, so you can better understand what is going on here.
 There are a lot of numbers.
 Only a very few are actually input into the system.

 This is a sample worksheet, not an actual client’s worksheet.
 But this is more in line with what you will see at a court hearing, rather than the Child Support Guidelines Worksheet that the Supreme Court of Florida puts on their website.

 The first thing to notice is the number of children.
-The combines number of children.
+The combined number of children.
 Here we have two (2) children.
 And they are living primarily with the Wife.
 Zero of the children living with the Husband.
 The next data that is input in the first section up here is in the income section.
 It shows a Wife with $3,109 of monthly income, and a Husband with $5400 of monthly income.
 It totals these numbers up to $8,509.
 These other lines here are for other ways you can make money.
 Basically they are all treated the same except for non-taxable income – which generally only comes up in a military context (but there are others).
 So the difference between the $8,509 and the $7,285 are the various deductions and this is what the rest of this side of the worksheet is talking about.
 It lists the various deductions – alimony payments, taxes, and other main ones union – dues, mandatory retirement plans, parent’s health insurance cost (but not the children’s, that is treated somewhere else).
 But the parent’s health insurance cost as well as child support that is ordered and paid in other cases – not this case, but is ordered and paid in other cases.